The Best App Promotion Strategy for Your Business

 3) Media-driven attention, leading to users searching for the brand directly

-Organic iOS app installs resulting from paid app installs – source: TUNE
+Organic iOS app installs as a result of paid app installs © TUNE

 In fact, there is the option of incentivized installs based on Cost Per Action (CPA).
-By this you can persuade many users to not only install your app but also engage with it at the same time.
+By this, you can persuade many users not only to install your app but also to engage with it at the same time.

-But if yours is developed properly, appeals your major user base, and fulfils all conditions and functions it offers – then buying installs for your app promotion strategy will create a proper user base and lead to organic traffic in the future.
+But if yours is developed properly, appeals to your major user base, and fulfils all conditions and functions it offers – then buying installs as your app promotion strategy will create a proper user base and lead to future organic traffic.